smallstep/certificates/docs/GETTING_STARTED.md

 ## Use Custom Claims for Provisioners to Control Certificate Validity etc

-It's possible to configure provisioners on the CA to issue certs using propoerties specific to their target environments.
+It's possible to configure provisioners on the CA to issue certs using properties specific to their target environments.
 Most commonly different validity periods and disabling renewals for certs.
 Here's how:

 ```bash
 $ step ca init